About

 Amplifying feedback in problem development

 As a counsellor, I sometimes talked to clients about how their attempts to escape from difficulties actually increased those difficulties.
-For example, problems in a relationship led the person to escape to the pokies, leading to money losses, which worsened the relationship and led to more gambling.
-This vicious cycle tends to escalate their relationship problems, gambling escapes, and gambling losses.
+For example, a woman could:

 People can get stuck in escalating compulsive habits like this.
 This approach uses the “systems theory” concept of “amplifying feedback”, and I completed a master’s degree by researching this way of counselling.